HPCToolkit/hpcviewer.e4/README.md

 # hpcviewer.e4

 This is a pilot project of hpcviewer based on Eclipse 4, writing from scratch.
 Once stable, we'll merge to HPCToolkit repository.

-This project is a pilot project of hpcviewer with the following criteria:
+The goals:

-* Can work the latest version of Eclipse
+* Can work the latest version of Eclipse and newer version of Java (9 or newer).
 * Can work with 4 platforms: Win32, Mac, Linux x86_64 and Linux ppcle64
 * Can be built easily with a command line (Maven) from Linux, Mac and Windows.